Vanilla-OS/handbook/_posts/2022-12-09-install-flatpaks.md

 ## Configure Flathub

 Flatpak needs to know where to look for applications.
-The default and most popular repository for installing Flatpaks are Flathub, which can get added using the following command:
+The default and most popular repository for installing Flatpaks is Flathub, which you can add using the following command:

 ```bash
 flatpak remote-add --if-not-exists --user flathub https://flathub.org/repo/flathub.flatpakrepo